iscmueh/website/content/english/recruit/Intern-Captivate.md

 description : " "
 # Event image
 image: "images/recruitment/intern.jpg"
+weight: 5
 ---

 With the desire to create opportunities for students studying or who have graduated to practice in a dynamic and professional environment.
 The Institute of Smart City and Management (UEH - ISCM) announces the recruitment of Cativate intern with the following requirements:

 #### Đối tượng:
 - Hiện là sinh viên hoặc đã tốt nghiệp các trường đại học.
 #### Yêu cầu: